When is 13 Reasons Why season 4 released? What’s going to happen?

 - Grace Saif as Ani Achola

-Following appearances within the first and second seasons, Katherine Langford didn’t characteristic in season three as Hannah Baker, although it’s not out of the realms of risk that her character might reappear in flashbacks subsequent season.
-Likewise her on-screen mother and father, Kate Walsh as Olivia Baker and Brian d’Arcy James as Andy Baker.
+Following appearances within the first and second seasons, Katherine Langford didn’t characteristic in season three as Hannah Baker, although it’s not out of the realms of chance that her character might reappear in flashbacks subsequent season.
+Likewise her on-screen dad and mom, Kate Walsh as Olivia Baker and Brian d’Arcy James as Andy Baker.

-Derek Luke was a daily as Liberty Excessive College’s counselor within the present’s first two seasons.
+Derek Luke was an everyday as Liberty Excessive Faculty’s counselor within the present’s first two seasons.
 His character was fired in season two, however made a visitor look in season three – might he resurface once more subsequent season?

 *SPOILERS FOR SEASON THREE FOLLOW*